corda/corda-docs-portal/content/en/tools/archiving-service/archiving-service-index.md

 * [Archive Service CorDapp](#archive-service-cordapp) - contains the necessary flows to mark and archive transactions.
 * [Archive Service Client Library](archive-library.md) - provides programmatic access to the archive service, and [exposes relevant APIs](archiving-apis.md).
 * ```
-* [Archive Service Command Line Interface](archiving-cli.md) - which allows you to perform archiving tasks from the command line.
+* [Archive Service Command Line Interface](archiving-cli.md) - allows you to perform archiving tasks from the command line.

 It also makes use of the [Application Entity Manager](app-entity-manager.md) - which allows CorDapps to access off-ledger databases using JPA APIs.